St. Helena Island Light: Viewing the lighthouse

 The St. Helena Lighthouse can be seen from numerous points on the Michigan mainland, including a lake shore highway rest area on US 2 at Gros Cap, Michigan 6 mi west of St. Ignace, Michigan.
 The Great Lakes Lighthouse Keepers Association annually organizes work crews for this light and often arranges tours that travel from Mackinaw City to the island.
 These tours are not handicap accessible due to the shallow water near the light.
 It is necessary to transfer from the tour boat to an Inflatable boat and then climb up on the dock from the rubber boat.

 Because of its picturesque color and form, and its location near Mackinac Island and the Mackinac Bridge, it is often the subject of photographs.
 Even needlepoint illustrations have been created.

 A private boat is, of course, the best way to see this light close up.
 Short of that, Shepler's Ferry Service out of Mackinaw City offers periodic lighthouse tours in the summer season.
 Its "Westbound Tour" includes passes by St. Helena Island Light and even offers a luncheon.
 Schedules and rates are available from Shepler's.

-An expensive but exciting alternative is to charter a seaplane to tour the lights in the straits.
+An alternative is to charter a seaplane to tour the lights in the straits.